-Previous in vitro (Planert et al., 2010) an in vivo (Ketzef et al., 2017; Reig and Silberberg, 2014) studies in the DLS showed that iMSNs have higher input resistance than dMSNs.
+Previous in vitro (Planert et al., 2010) and in vivo (Ketzef et al., 2017; Reig and Silberberg, 2014) studies in the DLS showed that iMSNs have higher input resistance than dMSNs.
 While observed a similar trend, the main difference in the input resistance was detected between DLS-MSNs and DMS-MSNs, with bigger values in DLS.
 Moreover, this result was weighted by the iMSNs located in the DLS, which displayed the highest values of resistance and were statistically different than iMSNs in the DMS (Table 1).
-Interestingly, this variation between iMSNs located in both striatal regions occurred in the whole oscillatory cycle; during Up states, when MSNs receive barrages of excitatory and inhibitory inputs, and during Down states, when MSNs are silent, suggesting that changes in resistance of MSNs in vivo (Ketzef et al., 2017).
+Interestingly, this variation between iMSNs located in both striatal regions occurred during Down states, when MSNs are mainly silent, suggesting that changes in resistance are independent of the glutamatergic inputs.
+It is known that dopamine alters the input resistance of MSNs in vivo (Ketzef et al., 2017).
 Therefore, distinct dopaminergic innervation of the DLS- and DMS-MSNs (Chuhma et al., 2018) could underlie our differences in resistance between striatal regions.